i3uex/CompareML/README.md

 #### 4.2.3 Support Vector Machine

 A Support Vector Machine algorithm classifies cases by finding a separator.
 It works by mapping data to a high-dimensional feature space so that data points can be categorized, even when the data are not otherwise linearly separable.
 Then, a separator is estimated for the data.
 The data should be transformed in such a way that a separator could be drawn as a hyperplane.
 As there are many possible hyperplanes, the Support Vector Machine algorithm finds a  hyperplane that represents the largest separation, or margin, between classes.

+For the Support Vector Machine algorithm, we have used the following hyperparameters in the learning process:

+- Kernel: RBF (Radial Basis Function)

 <p align="center">
   <img width="auto" height="200" src="https://raw.githubusercontent.com/i3uex/CompareML/master/public/img/svm.png">